 · 100'x200' secondary outdoor arena

-· 50’ covered round pen for exercise and starting of young horses and riders
+· 50’ covered round pen for exercise and beginner lessons

 · Large grass turn-outs, wood fencing, and covered run-ins